 Cheap cases also tend to have sharp edges that can cut you when you are installing the components.
 They have thin walls that won’t insulate the sound of the internal fans well.
 Make sure that the case has all of the room you need to install all of the components that you plan to install.
 Room for the graphics card(s), hard drives, etc.

-The main form-factor motherboards in use are ATX and micro-ATX are fitted into mini-tower (aka micro-ATX), midi-tower and full-tower ATX cases.
+The main form-factor motherboards in use are full ATX and micro-ATX that are fitted into mini-tower (aka micro-ATX), midi-tower and full-tower ATX cases.
 Both full ATX and micro-ATX motherboards are powered by ATX power supply units (PSUs).

 Micro-ATX motherboards are smaller than full-sized ATX motherboards and so cannot provide as many adapter-card or RAM-memory slots, can be installed in any ATX case, but are usually installed in mini-tower ATX cases.
 A full-sized ATX motherboard is too large to be installed in a mini-tower (micro-ATX) case.

 If you want to build a media center PC for your lounge, you need a Home Theater PC (HTPC) case, which are available in a range of sizes.
 Full-size cases are conspicuous and accommodate standard motherboards and components and have plenty of room for hard disk drives, etc. Small HTPC cases look like any other hi-fi component.
 They are not as conspicuous as the full-size cases, but their small size means that they use laptop-size optical CD/DVD/Blu-ray drives and don’t have much room for additional components.